jadaml/ShadowPlayRenamer/Readme.md

 **Note**
-This is a quick and dirty fix for the lack of implementation for specifying custom file names in NVidia's Shadow Play feature.
+This is a quick and dirty fix for the lack of implementation for specifying custom file names in NVIDIA Shadow Play feature.
 Configuring it might require some diligence for users not as involved in programming.
 I primarily made for my self and to study how to implement services in .NET, but share it here so others can benefit from the project.